Dian01811/Dian01811.GitHub.io/index.md

 <strong>Apr 17, 2025: Ji passed his PhD Qualifying Exam!</strong>

-<strong>Mar 24, 2025: A paper co-authored by Ji on the mantle melting conditions of lunar basalts on South Pole–Aitken Basin was accepted for publication in [<em>Geophysical Research Letters</em>](https://doi.org/10.1029/2024GL112418).</strong>
+<strong>Mar 24, 2025: A paper co-authored by Ji, led by [Dr. Yishen Zhang](https://eazzzon.github.io), on the mantle melting conditions of lunar basalts on South Pole–Aitken Basin was accepted for publication in [<em>Geophysical Research Letters</em>](https://doi.org/10.1029/2024GL112418).</strong>

 <strong>Mar 10, 2025: Ji gave a talk presentation on [existence of garnet in the source of young lunar mare basalts](https://www.hou.usra.edu/meetings/lpsc2025/pdf/1332.pdf)</strong> at the 56th Lunar and Planetary Science Conference.